sebastian-blaszczak/testcontainers-spock-instancio/article-content.md

 }
 ```

-Looks similar, right ?
-The main difference is that, the help methods not exists in this approach.
+Looks similar, right?
+The main difference is that the helper methods have gone.
 The best thing is, if
-something will change in those classes, it will not break the test case.
+something will change in domain classes, it will not break the test case.

 ### Features

-There is a lot of ways to create objects using this library, in this section will be provided some features, that
+There are a lot of ways to create objects using this library, this section will be provided some features, that
 might be useful in any project.

-The simplest way to build an object, is to use `create` static method.
-This allows as to create fully filled object with
+The simplest way to build an object is to use `create` static method.
+This allows us to create a filled object with
 randomly generated data.
-Only thing is to provide type class as method parameter and Instancio will do the magic for
+Only thing is to provide a type class as a method parameter and Instancio will do the magic for
 us:

 ```groovy
 def item = Instancio.create(Item.class)
 ```

-Instancio gives a lot of possibilities to manipulate data.
-One of the methods is `set`, in example below, Instancio
+Instancio brings a lot of possibilities to manipulate data.
+One of the methods is `set`, in the example below, Instancio
 will set all `String` fields (also in nested objects) as `string-value`.
-Best thing is that, documentation says "The
+The documentation says "The
-allXxx() methods such as allInts(), are available for all core types.":
+allXxx() methods such as allInts(), are available for all core types.", it has a lot of predefined methods:

 ```groovy
 def stringValues = Instancio.of(Item.class)